lostcarpark/conclar/README.md

 The convention information page is composed in Markdown using the provided file, `public/info.md`.
 Markdown is a common standard for formatting text that is easy to follow and safer than HTML.
 There is a handy cheat sheet.

 To change the styling, edit `src/App.css`.
-Note that the current styling is temporary, and a better default theme with easier customisation is planned.
+If you want to just change the basic colours, edit the `--brand-tint`, `--gray-tint` and `--info-tint` values.
+You can make them all the same, or choose different values for more control.
+If you want more control over the specific shades, you can manually edit the `--<type>-<nnn>` variables in Tier 2.

 To change the home screen app name, edit `public/manifest.json`.